Diet

 In general, active bald-faced hornet nests contain between 100-400 hornets.

 Our popular Pest Free Guarantee™ seasonal service covers hornets and all other stinging insects.
 This plan includes seasonal visits for total year round protection.
-If you see a wasp or hornet nest on your property at any time throughout the year, just give us a call and we’ll come take care of it for free!
+If you see a wasp or hornet nest on your property at any time throughout the year, just give proof. pest control a call and we’ll come take care of it for free!